-David Cameron has announced that he is resigning as MP for Witney with immediate effect.
-The news comes two months after he resigned Prime Minister following the result of the referendum.
+David Cameron has announced that he is resigning as MP for Witney, two months after he resigned as Prime Minister.

-Cameron said that he preferred not to continue as a backbencher because he risked being a “distraction”.
-However, he has promised to continue contributing to public life in the future:
+However, Cameron has promised to continue contributing to public life in the future:

 “I now look forward to a life outside of Westminster, but hope to continue to play a part in public service and to make a real and useful contribution to the country I love.”